 The world is a tough enough place when you decide to become a small trader or start a small business.
 The challenge of establishing a reputation for quality and reliability is only matched by the fear of not finding enough customers to pay the bills.
 The first two years are usually the toughest, too.

-But nothing can match the challenge of being self-employed and trying to get a home loan for a residential or investment property.
+But nothing can match the challenge of being self-employed and trying to get a home loan for a residential or buying an investment property.
 Lenders are reluctant to give their money to anyone who isn’t in a steady job with a reputable (and preferably large) employer in a stable industry.

 It’s a solid policy for lenders – at least in theory – because it’s easier to check a prospective borrowers’ financial situation.
 Being in a steady job at an established company also means borrowers are more likely to make regular mortgage repayments.
 At least as far as most financial institutions are concerned, people in stable, permanent jobs are a better risk that those who do short-term or contract work.